The National Alliance of Advocates for Buprenorphine Treatment

 Pharmaceutical Manufacturer's FREE meds program

 –Some manufacturers of buprenorphine products have launched patient assistance programs (PAP) to help low income patients afford their medication.
 Some patients qualify for FREE medication for up to a year.
 Each program have their own procedures, qualification criteria, restrictions and rules.
-Click to find details about the Suboxone Film PAP and the Zubsolv PAP.
+Click to find details about the Zubsolv PAP.

 Marketing and academic research opportunities